 Dear Parents and Community Members:

-I am pleased to present you with the Annual Education Report (AER) which provides key information on the 2014-15 educational progress for Twin Lake Elementary School.
+I am pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for Twin Lake Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
 If you have any questions about the AER, please contact me for assistance.

 The AER is available for you to review electronically by visiting the following web site (www.reeths-puffer.org), or you may review a copy in the main office at your child’s school.

 Twin Lake Elementary students perform well in the area of reading.
 Some students struggle in the area of math and are making progress as we move to more hands on, collaborative and higher cognitive instructional focus that is essential to be a successful 21st Century learner.
 Curriculum improvements have been significant, aligning with the rigorous Common Core State Standards.
 Teachers continue to engage in many hours of professional development to prepare for delivering this curriculum.
 Through a multi-tiered approach, struggling students are being identified early and engaged in appropriate interventions.
 We have also adopted a “Read for 23” expectation, as we look to our families to dedicate 23 minutes of their time in the evening to reading.
 Our school community realizes that learning extends to the home, and as partners with parents, we expect our learners to be successful students and citizens.